Robert Lee is the son of two immigrant parents who were quite successful in their home country.

 Robert, who worked as an analyst at J.P.
 Morgan, devoted his spare time to creating a network of New York City restaurants, from delis to large chains like Starbucks and Panera Bread, that agreed to donate food, and he enlisted volunteers to make food deliveries to homeless shelters

-There are tons of restaurants, and almost all restaurants have leftover food that they throw out, or unsold products they couldn’t sell that day or don’t want to sell the following day,” said Lee.
+There are tons of restaurants that have left overs they throw out “said Lee.
 “It’s a matter of engaging our volunteers, as well as convincing those restaurants to work with us.”

-RLC now works with approximately 150 food organizations including restaurants, delis, cafés, and office cafeterias with whom they have agreements to secure almost any amount of unspoiled food.
+RLC now works with approximately 150 food organizations including restaurants, delis, cafes, and office cafeterias.